seven-mile/UFCase/readme.md

       * Win11 Dev Build 23545
       * Win11 Stable Build 22621
     * I think it's some kernel regressions that caused the issue of `NtRegOpenKey`, but I don't have time to investigate into kernel internals.
+* **Host isolation** means run high-elevated operations like calling CBS APIs in *a seperate process for each image*.
+  * This brings the following benefits:
+    * Reconstruct the threading model - out-of-proc COM objects can be called from any thread context.
+And we don't need to use anymore arena-based hierarchal memory allocation which is brought by naive implementation of `GITObject`.
+    * Flexible and layered design, the UI can be rewritten freely, and another layer for cache.
+    * Highly controllable image resource lifetime.
+    * Run multiple versions of offline servicing stack in multiple processes.
+We cannot load wcp.dll for Win10 and Win7 at the same time for one single process.
+  * But for now it also has some limitations:
+    * The isolation host and UI process must be both unpackaged, or both packaged.
+Because even for full trust packaged apps, their out-of-proc COM registration is isolated in a sandbox.
+I'm not sure, but I think it's still a mechanism called `PackagedCOM`.
+The COM objects registered by packaged UI process is NOT visible to elevated processes.
+See [microsoft/WindowsAppSDK #567](https://github.com/microsoft/WindowsAppSDK/issues/567) for details.
+I don't know whether DynamicDependency can provide some helps -- I'll give a try in future.

+So I decided to leave UFCase an unpackaged app for now.
+I surely prefer MSIX packaging, and UFCase is still packagable except for having the first payload path bug.
+If you have need for a msix package of the newest build, please feel free to contact me.